vbauer/lein-typescript/README.md

 Usage
 =====

-To compile TypeScript files using configuration from project.clj, you should use: `lein typescript`
+To compile TypeScript files using configuration from project.clj, you should use: `lein typescript`.
+It is also possible to use short alias for `typescript` task: `lein ts`.

 To show help: `lein help typescript`